Exactness and the topology of the space of invariant random equivalence relations: Invariant random equivalence relations

+One can also consider the \emph{right} coset decomposition.
+This defines an equivariant map from the space of subgroups of $\Gamma$ to the space of equivalence relations on $\Gamma$.
+In this way, one can produce examples of IREs from invariant random subgroups by taking the pushforward. \end{example}

-\begin{example}[Percolation] Given an invariant percolation process on $\Gamma$ (such as Bernoulli bond percolation), we may turn it into an IRE by associating to each configuration the relation of being in the same connected component. \end{example}
+\begin{example}[Percolation] Given an invariant percolation process on $\Gamma$ (such as Bernoulli bond percolation), we may turn it into an IRE by associating to each configuration the equivalence relation of being in the same connected component and pushing forward the distribution of the percolation process. \end{example}